 To further group data in the selected timeframe by a date interval, select the interval type in the Interval section.
 You can group stats by the following interval types:

-- Week (starts from beginning from the calendar year.
+- Week (starts from the beginning of the calendar year.
 Jan 1 will be in week 1, Dec.
 31 will be in week 52)

 - Hour (uses military time: 0-23 hours)